rte-france/Grid2Op/docs/mdp.rst

 - a simulator, which is represented as a function :math:`\text{Sim} : \mathcal{S}_{\text{im}}^{(\text{in})} \to \mathcal{S}_{\text{im}}^{(\text{out})}`
 - some time series :math:`\mathcal{X} = \left\{ \mathcal{X}_t \right\}_{1 \leq t \leq T}`

-And we need to define the MDP through the definition of :
+In order to define the MDP we need to define:

 - :math:`\mathcal{S}`, the "state space"
 - :math:`\mathcal{A}`, the "action space"